 SO!
 MUCH!
 ‘MURICA!

 The Virtual Reality platform is getting more and more creative, and to anyone lucky enough to own a headset it’s an incredible time to be a gamer.
 Developers have been brainstorming different way in which to drop you into a fully immersed world, many of which are weird and wonderful in their own special ways and to me the medium of VR gaming is becoming less and less of a gimmick.
 So when Samurai Punk’s The American Dream came to me it piqued my curiosity but almost instantly caught my attention with its strikingly unique aesthetics and its extremely satirically and at some points dark premise, which altogether made my experience a win, but was ultimately hindered by my struggle with this games grasp on the PlayStation Move controller.
 If you want to play in casinos, you can check out A2ZCasinos.
+But if you want to play with slot games, then slot gacor is the game to check out.

 The American Dream works as a sort of educational film/theme park ride in the glory days of the egocentric, nuclear family lifestyle of the American 1950’s, and takes a humorously satirical stand point on the USA’s obsession with all sorts of firearms.
 You go through each significant stage of the human life from being a baby to cleaning your room, playing catch with dad (complete with cringeworthy dad jokes), your first date, prom, your first job, getting married and having children.
 All these stages work as a variety of mini games in which you deal with all your problems with…..you guessed it, GUNS!
 With the biggest shocker coming during a romantic dinner where I found myself in a rousing game of Russian roulette (I had my headset on with my move controller pointed towards my open mouth, well played Samurai Punk, well played) At first these delightfully politically incorrect digs at the American Rifle Association and the government itself are comical and even endearing, which is in most part due to the narrative of Buddy Washington a statue of a Golden Retriever with a tinny speaker attached to it but it soon loses its momentum when you reach the halfway point when you start to suspect you’re in some kind of groundhog day situation when each scenario becomes sort of samey.
 However, the surprisingly dark twist American Dream takes towards the end of the game to me was a welcome addition.
 The references to the video game landscape and the political climate both past and present are also a notable contribution that helps American Dream stand out in its own unique manner.